Dragon-Wonder/Physics-Collision-Simulator/README.md

 K = All Balls will be "killed".
 R = All motion will be stopped.
 Q / ESC = Program will exit.
+F = Every so often a randomly generated cannonball will be created
 ```